AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Environment_Equivalence/content.rst

 considered equivalent for the purpose of GNATcoverage usage.

-The values corresponding to the environment where the qualification activities were performed are summarized in the "Operational Environment" section of the TOR document.
+The values corresponding to the environment where the qualification activities were performed are summarized in the "Execution Context Summary" section of the STR document.